Introduction:

 SpamAssassin:

 There is an excellent piece on installing SpamAssassin on Windows at http://wiki.apache.org/spamassassin/InstallingOnWindows.
-This page is included in this distro (wikiWindows.htm), but may be out of date.
-We encourage you to obtain the current version from Apache.
-See http://spamassassin.apache.org/downloads.cgi (~1.5 Megabye), also included in SAC-Full.zip.
-But again, we encourage you to get your SpamAssassin from Apache.
+SpamAssassin itself is available at http://spamassassin.apache.org/downloads.cgi (~1.5 Megabye) and also is included in SAC-Full.zip.
 The NMAKE15.EXE from Microsoft referenced in the document is also provided.
 You can get it yourself, or just drag nmake.exe and nmake.err from the SAC zipfile to \perl\bin.

 Run the instructions as documented.
 "Build spamc" won't work unless you have the C compiler and libraries set up.
 If not, answer "n".
 Even if you are set up for C, you can answer "n" because we need a modification to spamc (source supplied) and have already compiled/supplied it.